Balseayed/IT-Infrastructure-Labs/Windows-Server/IT-Delegation-and-Access-Control/README.md

 ![Helpdesk Reset Password Delegation](./Screenshots/11-helpdesk-reset-password-delegation.png)

-The permission was also checked from Advanced Security settings.
+The permission was also verified from Advanced Security settings.

 ![Helpdesk Reset Password Permission](./Screenshots/12-hr-ou-helpdesk-delegation-entry.png)

+Helpdesk usually needs to reset passwords for normal users, but Helpdesk should not have full control over all users or privileged IT accounts.

 The Helpdesk account successfully reset a password for a normal HR user.